European-Unified-ID/EUID-docs/README.md

 - Distribute encryption keys and salts to EUID operators.

-- Distribute decryption keys to compliant members for use in decrypting EUID tokens.

 - Send EUID user opt-outs requests to operators and DSPs.

 ### Open Operators